 PHTA 2201, Orthopedics.
 The dysfunctions caused by and intervention strategies for musculoskeletal disorders, amputations, wounds, and burns will be examined.
 Upon completion, the student will be able to combine previously and newly learned procedures and strategies to carry out an orthopedic care plan in a laboratory setting.
-PR: PHTA 1104.
+PR: PHTA 1104 and PHTA 2201L concurrently.